September 11, 2014

 Based in Mumbai, India, the Gabriel Project is an initiative that tackles poverty, hunger, illiteracy, malnutrition and child labor by incentivizing families in Mumbai’s slums to send their children to school rather than work by providing children who attend class with the meals they’d otherwise have to earn by working.

-Beyond that, the fellowship provides amazing coursework, including Hindi classes and Social Justice in Jewish Tradition, as well as immersing me into the Jewish community of Mumbai.
+Beyond that, the fellowship provides amazing coursework, including Hindi and Social Justice in the Jewish Tradition, as well as immersing me into the Jewish community of Mumbai.
 Who knew?

 By the time the second Shabbat rolled around and my accountability partner checked in, I’d put in my application.
-One month later, I’m excited to share that I’m the newest Fellow to be accepted to the Gabriel Project.
+One month later, I’m excited to share that I’m the newest Fellow to be accepted to JDC's Global Jewish Service Corps.
 So, where am I taking my leadership?
 For now, it’s off to Mumbai!

 The Charles and Lynn Schusterman Family Foundation is proud to empower emerging leaders to explore their values, identity and new ways to strengthen their communities.
 We believe that as we work together to repair the world, it is important to share our diverse experiences and perspectives along the way.
 We encourage the expression of personal thoughts and reflections here on the Schusterman blog.
 Each post reflects solely the opinion of its author and does not necessarily represent the views of the Foundation, its partner organizations or all program participants.